abeasock/open_source_demo/README.md

 	   Repeat for confirmation:
 	   ```

+## Usage
 To access Zeppelin: open Browser and go to: http://localhost:19090 <br><br>
 To access Superset: open Browser and go to: http://localhost:18088 <br><br>
 Flask app can be run using the command below.
-AFter running the command, open Browser and go to: http://localhost:15555/ <br>
+After running the command, open Browser and go to: http://localhost:15555/ <br>
 `/spark/bin/spark-submit --py-files /sparkling-water-2.1.14/py/build/dist/h2o_pysparkling_2.1-2.1.14.zip /assets/flask_deployment_demo/loan_app_demo.py`

 ## Import loans.json into Zeppelin Notebook